285sopes2usac/USAX/docs/building.md

 before the script could continue further.

 ### Extra packages
-After the first run of `build_toolchain` finishes, it's possible to build Tilck but, that doesn't mean the script becomes useless.
+After the first run of `build_toolchain` finishes, it's possible to build usax but, that doesn't mean the script becomes useless.
 Actually, most of the packages that it can install are not installed by default.
 The idea behind that is to perform the first setup as quickly as possible.
 To see all the packages